-We will generally seek to maintain a robust pipeline of investment opportunities.
+We generally maintain a robust pipeline of investment opportunities.
 Transactions may fail to close for a variety of reasons, including the discovery of previously unknown liabilities or other items uncovered during our diligence process.
 Similarly, we may never execute binding purchase agreements with respect to properties that are currently subject to non-binding letters of intent, and properties with respect to which we are negotiating may never lead to the execution of any letter of intent.
-For many other reasons, we may not ultimately acquire the properties in our pipeline.
+For many other reasons, we may not ultimately acquire the properties currently in our pipeline.
+Accordingly, you should not place undue reliance on the concept of a pipeline as we have referred to in this prospectus.